chrisvander/chrisvander.github.io/src/content/blog/ts-mapped-types.md

 `obj` satisfies the structural type of `ObjType`, but the key `b` will show up during runtime, hence the difference in type for `Object.keys`.

-Using `as` is unavoidable when working with complex mapped types for the above reasons.
+Casting can be unavoidable when working with complex mapped types for the above reasons.
 As the developer, you can safely assert that all keys will be operated on once, and you have to inform TypeScript of that information.
-To keep things safe, I recommend that the functions operating on the entire mapped type be as small as possible, and defer to smaller functions that operate on each field.
-It lets you maintain focus on the explicit generics you care about in the moment.
+Like I mentioned earlier, I recommend that the functions operating on the entire mapped type be as small as possible, and defer to smaller functions that operate on each field.
+It lets you maintain focus on the generics you care about in the moment.

+# Conclusion

+Mapped types, when paired with generics and utility types like `Parameters` and `ReturnType`, give TypeScript an almost magical ability to preserve structure and intent across functions.
+Whether you’re adapting functions for use in a worker thread or transforming types across boundaries, these tools let you do it safely and predictably.
+While some type assertions are necessary, especially at runtime boundaries, maintaining clear separation of logic and generic constraints go a long way.
+If you’re building complex systems in TypeScript, mastering mapped types is essential.